beckSafarov/cookHelper/README.md

 It uses Node&Express in the backend, MongoDB for database, vanilla javscript and ejs template engine in the frontend.

-- Version 0.7
+- Version: 0.7
-- License MIT
+- License: MIT

 ## Usage